Flow-Scanner/lightning-flow-scanner-vsx/SECURITY.md

 This project collects zero user data.
 No credentials, PII, payment info, health data, or user content is ever stored, transmitted, or shared.
 All analysis runs 100% client-side with no network calls to external services.

-**Note:** We temporarily use metadata (e.g., Flow metadata, timestamps) in-memory only for real-time functionality during your session.
+We temporarily use metadata (e.g., Flow metadata, timestamps) in-memory only for real-time functionality during your session.
 This data is never stored, logged, or transmitted and is discarded immediately when the session ends.

+**Note:** You may manually save scan results (e.g., reports, CSV, JSON) to your local filesystem.
+These files are created at your request and remain **under your full control.
+The tool does not access, upload, or retain them.

 ## Dependencies